 When we focus on such news, day after day, we train our brain to develop negative thinking – and consequently add to our stress and worry level, ultimately damaging our health and chance for happiness and success in life.

-Research shows that most people can easily develop an “addiction” to negative thinking which in turns damages the neural structures that regulate emotions and memory.
+Research shows that most people can easily develop an “addiction” to negative thinking which in turn damages the neural structures that regulate emotions and memory.
 We usually don’t realize that cortisol, a stress hormone made in the cortex of our adrenal glands damages the hippocampus – the part of our brain that helps form new memories.

 Furthermore, cortisol travels in our blood and reaches EVERY cell in our body, affecting our blood sugar levels, metabolism, controlling salt and water balance, influencing blood pressure – among other things.